Summary and Setup

 import sklearn

 This should output the versions of all required packages without giving errors.
+There might be an informational warning (tensorflow cpu_feature_guard) about CPU optimized version of tensorflow, which won’t have any impact.
 Most versions should work fine with this lesson, but we’ve only tested thoroughly with the versions commented above.

 Fallback option: cloud environment